millionhz/cplusplus-notes/README.md

 Note that 'long' may imply either 32 bit or 64 bit depending on the context.
 Im assuming you mean 64bit long here.

-## Numeric Ranges and Precisions
+## Numeric Ranges, Precisions and Overflows

 Because numbers are represented in the computer with a limited number of digits, they cannot represent arbitrary integer or floating-point numbers.
 All data type have a limited range.

-If a computation yields a value that is outside the `int` range, the result **overflows**, and the program usually displays the either 0 or the max value that can be stored in that datatype.
-(In situations such as this, you can switch to double values.)
+If a computation yields a value that is outside the `int` range, the variable will **overflow**.

+If a variable is currently at the highest possible value it can store, and you add 1 to it, it will cycle back to the smallest possible value.

-For floating-points, a compute can not store the exact value of a fraction and can only store a close approximation.
+For floating-points, a computer can not store the exact value of a fraction and can only store a close approximation.
 This is called **Roundoff Error**.
 How precise that approximation, depends on the size of the data type.

 ## Calculating range of a 32bit integer